-Your first responsibility as a pet owner is to provide your new kitten with all the materials it will need to start his or her new life.
+Your first responsibility as a pet owner is to provide your new kitten with all the materials it will need to start their new life.
 This includes making sure your kitten has a nice and warm place to sleep, litter boxes, food and water dishes, a healthy diet, and some toys.
 It is also important to plan an early visit to the veterinarian in order to check on his or her general wellness and to schedule the necessary vaccinations.

 Our clinic prides itself on making your new kitten’s first examination as stress-free as possible.
 At the initial visit the doctor will address any concerns you may have, as well as educate you on vaccination programs and the best time to spay or neuter them.